A local depth measure for general data: Introduction

 Nonetheless, since one of their major characteristics is that the depth values decrease along any half-line ray from the center, they are not suitable for capturing characteristics of the distribution when data is multimodal.
 Hence, over the last few years, there have been introduced several definitions of local depth, with the aim of revealing the local features of the underlying distribution.
 The basic idea is to restrict a global depth measure to a neighborhood of each point of the space.
 In this way, a local depth measure should behave as a global depth measure with respect to the neighborhoods of the different points.
-Agostinelli and Romanazzi (2011) gave the first definition of local depth for the case of multivariate data.
+It can be considered that the $h$-mode (see Cuevas et al. \cite{CFF07}), which is a depth measure defined for data in an arbitrary normed space, is the first precedent of a formal definition of local depth.
+This notion of depth has a ``local'' meaning since it is defined via a kernel function and recalls, in a way, the idea of defining a depth in $\mathbb{R}^d,$ in terms of the density function.
+Since in infinite dimensional spaces there is no natural concept of density, this definition can serve as a substitute.
+The definition strongly depends on the choice of a bandwidth, which remains fixed throughout the data.
+This definition has attract the attention in the last years, the consistency has been proved by Nagy \cite{N15} and the classical properties for depth measures have been deeply studied by Gijbels and Nagy \cite{GN17}.
+Agostinelli and Romanazzi \cite{AR11} gave the first formal definition of local depth for the case of multivariate data.
 They extended the concepts of simplicial and half-space depth so as to allow recording the local space geometry near a given point.
 For simplicial depth, they consider only random simplices with sizes no greater than a certain threshold, while for half-space depth, the half-spaces are replaced by infinite slabs with finite width.
 Both definitions strongly rely on a tuning parameter, which retains a constant size neighborhood of every point of the space, something which plays an analogous role to that of bandwidth in the problem of density estimation.
 Desirable statistical theoretical properties are attained for the case of univariate absolutely continuous distributions.
-Paindaveine and Van Bever (2013) introduce a general procedure for multivariate data that allows converting any global depth into a local depth.
+Paindaveine and Van Bever \cite{PB13} introduce a general procedure for multivariate data that allows converting any global depth into a local depth.
 The main idea of their definition is to study local environments.
 This means regarding the local depth as a global depth restricted to some neighborhood of the point of interest.
 They obtain strong consistency results of the sample version with its population counterpart.
-All the proposals provide a continuum between definitions of local and global depth.
-More recently, for the case of functional data, Agostinelli (2016) gives a definition of local depth extending the ideas introduced by Lopez-Pintado and Romo (2011) of a half-region space.
+Following the same line as in the case of the $h$-mode Chen et al. \cite{CDPB09} and Sguera et al. \cite{SGL214} introduce the kernelized spatial depth for the multivariate and functional cases respectively.
+More recently, for the case of functional data, Agostinelli \cite{A18} gives a definition of local depth extending the ideas introduced by Lopez-Pintado and Romo \cite{LR11} of a half-region space.
 This definition is also suitable for finite large dimensional datasets.
 Asymptotic results are obtained.
+The proposals given by Agostinelli and Romanazzi \cite{AR11}, Paindaveine and Van Bever \cite{PB13} and Agostinelli \cite{A18} explicitly provide a continuum between definitions of local and global depth.
+All the authors highlight the usefulness of local depth to well known statistical problems such as: classification (Sguera et al. \cite{SGL214}, Paindaveine and Van Bever \cite{PB13}), outlier detection (Chen et al. \cite{CDPB09} and Sguera et al. \cite{SGL15}), clustering (Agostinelli \cite{A18}), regression depth (Paindaveine and Van Bever \cite{PB13}), among others.